mikaelsundell/texttool/README.md

 Download
 ---------

-Titletool is included as part of pipeline tools.
+Texttool is included as part of pipeline tools.
 You can download it from the releases page:

 * https://github.com/mikaelsundell/pipeline/releases